Eduarcher/case_credit_fraud_official/README_en-us.md

 The model is further evaluated in the dedicated evaluation task using the test dataset, and the test metrics are also registered into the MLFlow experiment.
 These test metrics are used in the conditional validation gate to assure the efficiency of the new model before deployment, otherwise aborting the pipeline run and logging the reason of the bellow expected metric or metrics into AWS CloudWatch for debugging.

 Finally, once approved, the model is registered on the MLFlow and created on Sagemaker as a deployable model with definitions referencing the container image, artifact URI address and preferable instance resources.
 By registering the model on the MLFlow, it is automatically also registered on the Sagemaker Studio Model interface, allowing for aggregated overview along with the pipeline.
+Different versions of models can be compared using the MLFlow UI.

 ![mlflow](imgs/mlflow.png)